Biographical note and research interests

-PD Dr. Viola Thimm has been Associate Professor of Anthropology (Privatdozentin) at Heidelberg University since July 2021.
-She is Visiting Professor (Vertretungsprofessorin) for Social and Cultural Anthropology at University of Erlangen-Nürnberg during summer semester 2022.
-She was awarded her Habilitation and Venia Legendi in Anthropology (German qualification for professorship) in 2021 with her professoral thesis “Shopping with Allah: Muslim Pilgrimage, Gender, and Consumption in Malaysia and Dubai”.
+PD Dr. Viola Thimm is an Associate Professor of Anthropology at Heidelberg University and a Senior Lecturer at the University of Erlangen-Nürnberg.
+In October 2025, she was awarded admission to the most prestigious and highly competitive DFG-Heisenberg-Program.
+PD Dr Thimm was a fixed-term Professor (W2) of Social and Cultural Anthropology, as well as Managing and Program Director of the MA Elite Graduate Programme “Standards of Decision-Making Across Cultures” (SDAC) at the University of Erlangen-Nürnberg from 2022–2023.
+In 2021, she was awarded her Habilitation and Venia Legendi in Anthropology (the German qualification for a full professorship), with her professorial thesis entitled “Shopping with Allah: Muslim Pilgrimage, Gender, and Consumption in Malaysia and Dubai”.

 Contact: